rescuezilla/nbdkit/README.md

 * libssh ≥ 0.8.0
   (this is a different library from libssh2 - that will not work)

+For the NFS plugin:

+* libnfs ≥ 6

 For the iso plugin:

 * xorriso or genisoimage or mkisofs